Read more

 Speakers' slides

-Courtesy of our speakers and researchers assigned an oral presentation to to active ESSTS members (and in some cases* also to conference attendees –upon request and for 8 weeks– following the completion of the meeting); please find below the PDFs of their presentations.
+Courtesy of our speakers and researchers assigned an oral presentation to active ESSTS members (and in some cases* also to conference attendees –upon request and for 8 weeks– following the completion of the meeting); please find below the PDFs of their presentations.

 A special thank you to all those who shared their valuable work with the community!